-A new container must be "purged" before placing into service and must NEVER BE OVERFILLED.
+A new container MUST be "purged" before placing into service and MUST NEVER BE OVERFILLED.
 Purging is an operation performed by your dealer or propane agency to remove any atmospheric air.
-As an owner you need not be concerned regarding this procedure unless you permit the valve to be in OPEN position when empty.
+As an owner you need not be concerned regarding this procedure unless you permit the top valve to be in OPEN position when empty and unhooked to container.

 Two overfill devices are built into the valve to prevent overfilling of the container.
 First, is the small brass "knob" or "screw" inside of the valve.
 This "10% valve" must be open when filling, allowing air to escape.
 When the container reaches 80% of the correct capacity, liquid appears.